Research Organization for Nanotechnology and Material

 The Research Organization for Nanotechnology and Material (Organisasi Riset Nanoteknologi dan Material, ORNAMAT) is one of Research Organizations under the umbrella of the National Research and Innovation Agency (Badan Riset dan Inovasi Nasional, BRIN).
 On 24 January 2022, the formation of the agency is announced and to be formed on 1 February 2022.
 The organization is resulted from restructuration of Assessment and Application of Technology Research Organization-BPPT and Engineering Science Research Organization.
 ORNM formation is finalized on 1 March 2022 and is functional since 4 March 2022 with inauguration of its first head, Ratno Nuryadi.

 Structure

-The structure of ORNAMAT is as follows:
+As the latest Chairman of BRIN Decree No. 20/2023, the structure of ORNAMAT is as follows: